Photo: iStock

 Messages published on the platforms indicate that the shutdown was ordered by a court in the United States

 The three largest piracy websites in Bulgaria - Zamunda, Arena, and Zelka, were taken down in an international operation involving Europol, GDBOP, U.S. agencies, the State Agency "National Security" (DANS), investigators and the Prosecutor's office.
+There are four people detained in connection with the case, confirmed Bulgaria's resigning Interior Minister Daniel Mitov.
+However, he declined to disclose exactly what the arrested individuals had been involved in.

 “This domain has been seized by Homeland Security Investigations as part of an international law inforcement operation in accordance with a court order issued by the United States District Court for the Southern District of Mississippi,” reads the text of the banner that appears when attempting to access any of the three platforms.